willgarcia/rotc/06-k8s-servicemesh/06-05-observability/README.md

 kubectl apply -f istio-config-map.yaml
 ```

-Wait some seconds and restart the pods on the namespace using the command:
+Wait some seconds (it may take around one minute for istio to update its config) and restart the pods on the namespace using the command:

 ```
 kubectl rollout restart deployment --namespace default